Fierce winds fan California wildfires, more than 200 missing

-(Reuters) - Fierce, dry winds were expected to fan the flames of deadly wildfires burning in California on Monday, heightening the risk of fresh blazes from scattered embers as investigators searched for more than 200 people who unaccounted for in the one of the fires.
+(Reuters) - Fierce, dry winds were expected to fan the flames of deadly wildfires burning in California on Monday, heightening the risk of fresh blazes from scattered embers as investigators searched for more than 200 people who were unaccounted for in one of the fires.

 The so-called Camp Fire, the state’s most destructive blaze on record, had left at least 228 people missing as of early Monday, according to Kory Honea, sheriff of northern California’s Butte County, site of the fire.
 It and one in the state’s south have killed at least 31 people.